rish-16/NodeJS-MongoDB-Blog/README.md

 Type in a title and description and click **Publish**.
 It should redirect you to the home page and you should see your post there:

 ![Post](./Assets/post.png)

+**Delete** deletes the post from the MongoDB cluster collection.
+On clicking the title, it redirects you to a page with the JSON information about the post.

+---

+### Contributions

+If interested in adding on to the project, feel free to open a pull request!
+Things on the roadmap:

+1. Ability to add and delete comments on a post
+2. Responsive UI redesign
+3. Adding authentication and users

+---

+### License

+MIT